zgzwd213-hub/TransUnet-SE/README.md

 This script will:

 Load the sample well log dataset
--Construct 9-channel input features, including gradients and normalized depth -Encode stratigraphic labels from the LAYER column -Run a lightweight demo inference
+- Construct 9-channel input features, including gradients and normalized depth
+- Encode stratigraphic labels from the LAYER column
+- Run a lightweight demo inference
--Print prediction results and basic statistics
+- Print prediction results and basic statistics

 Note: this script is a functional demonstration of the workflow described in the paper.
 It does not reproduce the full DA-TransResUNet training pipeline because the full industrial dataset and trained weights are not publicly available.